How to Remove Paint From Vinyl Floors? (Dried or Wet Paint)

 1. Damp a rag with a solvent-based paint remover (acetone, turpentine, or mineral spirits).

-6. Apply acetone over the leftover paint.
+5. Apply solvent-based paint remover over leftover paint.

-8. Mop the vinyl floor with a floor cleaner and allow it to dry.
+7. Mop the vinyl floor with a floor cleaner and allow it to dry.

 You must remove the residue of the paint remover as it can discolor the planks.